(Updated Feb. 2, 2021)

 The employment world is chock full of choices when it comes to people who can help you get the job of your dreams.
 And while they are related, there are some important differences.
 Here’s a closer look at each.

 “Headhunter” and “recruiter” are virtually the same thing.
 They try to find people to match specific job vacancies.
-Headhunters, however, typically work for a staffing agency.
+Headhunters typically work for a staffing agency.
 Well-qualified people in hot industries, such as technology, may find themselves approached by many headhunters for particular job openings.
 And while it’s nice to feel the love, it can be pretty daunting.

-- Get paid for placing an employee, up to 25% of the successful candidate’s starting annual salary.
+- They get paid for placing an employee, up to 25% of the successful candidate’s starting annual salary.
 That can be a good thing or a bad thing – the more money the job candidate makes, the more money the headhunter makes.
 The downside is that job candidates could be pressured into taking a job that isn’t a good fit so the headhunter can make a fee.

 Human resources professionals

-- Creating job descriptions, in conjunction with department heads and other
+- Creating job descriptions, in conjunction with department heads and other company stakeholders

 - Advertising vacancies